PDM

 PLM systems often include PDM software features.
 Be sure to identify what PDM features you are looking for and identify if those are included in a potential PLM system.

 Because PDM and PLM systems vary based on size and scope they might integrate to different apps.
 PDM systems are focused on the engineering and design stage, so might only integrate with your CAD system.
 PLM systems cover stages of the product life where files are created around the concept, managing invoicing, managing parts, and maintenance reports.
-These stages need to manage file types other than CAD files.
-PLM systems might integrate with your Word documents, Excel tables, and PowerPoint presentations.
+PLM system might integrate with and Enterprise Resource Planning (ERP), billing, or Customer Relationship Management (CRM) system.

 A PLM system allows you to keep all your files and information in the same place.
 This makes it easier to share files across phases and optimize the product creation process.